SanjaySasimandir/PDF-Editor/Readme.md

-# PDF Editor

-Full Stack development task given by **Vidyalai**.

-# Task

-To develop a web application that allows users to upload a PDF file and extract certain pages from the PDF to create a new PDF.
+A web application that allows users to upload a PDF file and extract certain pages from the PDF to create a new PDF.
 The user should be able to select which pages they want to include in the new PDF.
 ## Running Frontend

 <pre>cd frontend